Ella-Truong/Ella-Truong/README.md

 - ✨ 70% introvert, 30% random
 - 🌱 powered by coffee and curiosity
+- 🧠 interested in systems, workflows, and human behavior around tech
 - 🎧 probably listening to music right now

 ---